mantis-apps/examples/README.md

 To start the development servers run `npx nx run-many --target=serve --projects=web-client,mobile-client,server`.
 Open your browser and navigate to `http://localhost:4200/` to see the web app and `http://localhost:4300/` for the mobile app.
 Happy coding!

+## Storybook

+To start storybook for a client run `npx nx run <client>:storybook` e.g. `npx nx run web-client:storybook`.
+Open your browser and navigate to `http://localhost:5200`

 ## Testing

 To run all of the unit tests, run `npx nx run-many --all --target=test`.